 VW Polo problem and solution

-Volkswagen Polo, instrument panel, fault, instrument cluster, failure, alternator light, fuse, exciter wire, blue wire, battery, intermittent fuel gauge, temperature gauge, gauges, warning lights.
+Volkswagen Polo, instrument panel, fault, instrument cluster, failure, alternator light, fuse, exciter wire, blue wire, battery, intermittent fuel gauge, temperature gauge, gauges, dashboard warning lights.

 On older cars, the alternator only works if it receives a small priming current via the alternator warning light.
 After a connection failed in the instrument panel of my 1990 VW Polo, the alternator stopped charging the battery.
 Eventually the car died completely due to a flat battery.
 Fixing the instrument panel resolved everything.
-Do not assume that the alternator has failed until you see the alternator warning light come one with the engine running.
+Do not assume that the alternator has failed until you see the alternator warning light come on with the engine running.

 The first symptom was quite minor and we ignored it.
 Driving along the motorway one day, the fuel and temperature gauges both fell to zero.
 Nothing else happened and the car continued driving fine.
 Then, after a few minutes, the gauges came back on again.
 This intermittent fault continued, and got worse so that the gauges were off more of the time than on.
 But we thought, ‘So what? it never overheats anyway, and we already have a feel for how many miles between fill ups, so as long as we keep our eye on the odometer (which continued to work fine) we will know when to refuel.
 It’s just a loose connection and we will get around to fixing it one day.’
 What we did not realise was that the instrument panel warning lights were part of the same circuit and were failing also.
 This would not be a problem itself, except that the alternator only charges the battery if it receives 12V from the instrument panel (learn about this 'exciter current' in the Wikipedia posting for alternators).
 So over time our battery ran down until one day, driving along happily, all the power failed suddenly, the car stopped and even the hazard lights were so faint as to be almost invisible.